dennisfelczy/OpenAI_Document_Analyzer/README.md

-In your explorer navigate to the analyzer directory and rightclick select open with conda prompt and in the prompt enter: conda create --name document_analyzer python=3.11
+In your explorer navigate to the analyzer directory and rightclick select open with conda prompt and in the prompt enter:

+'conda create --name document_analyzer python=3.11'

 ### Install the required packages:
-In your explorer navigate to the analyzer directory and rightclick and open a command prompt terminal conda activate document_analyzer
+In your explorer navigate to the analyzer directory and rightclick and open a command prompt terminal

+'conda activate document_analyzer'

-Install the required packages with the following command: pip install -r requirements.txt
+Install the required packages with the following command:

+'pip install -r requirements.txt'

 ## Running the application:
-In your explorer navigate to the analyzer directory and rightclick and open a command prompt terminal conda activate document_analyzer
+In your explorer navigate to the analyzer directory and rightclick and open a command prompt terminal

+'conda activate document_analyzer'

-Run the application with the following command: streamlit run document_analyzer.py
+Run the application with the following command:

+'streamlit run document_analyzer.py'

 The application will open in a webrowser window at http://localhost:8501/

 ## Setup: